rainmanhhh/react-pnpm-template/README.md

 [now](https://zeit.co/now) offers a zero-configuration single-command deployment.
 You can use `now` to deploy your app for free.

-1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.
+1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `pnpm install -g now`.

 2. Build your app by running `npm run build`.